luizirber/cse891-parallel-computing/final_project/progress.md

 adapting the code to use either Xeon Phi or GPUs could lead to even better results, since the hashing process is mostly CPU-bound.

-The current version of the parallel implementation: https://github.com/ged-lab/khmer/blob/3a6dfed60111c807f7c6d26cfc8c5bb52e6f1aca/lib/hllcounter.cc#L320
+The current version of the parallel implementation is available:

+https://github.com/ged-lab/khmer/blob/3a6dfed60111c807f7c6d26cfc8c5bb52e6f1aca/lib/hllcounter.cc#L320

 Parameters which might affect performance are: